magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_modal.md

 <h2 id="modal_overview">Overview</h2>

 The Magento modal widget implements a secondary window that opens on top of the main window.
 It contains the overlay and modal content.
-The modal widget conffiguration enables the following:
+The modal widget configuration enables the following:

 <ul>
 <li>Configuring as popup or slide</li>